Updated: Jan 8

 Next was the blood tests that both Matt and I had to get done to rule out genetic diseases and various viruses we could be carrying.
 Then we went home and would return the next week for results and another assessment.

-To add to this stressful news was the fact that I already struggled with my own health during my pregnancies.
-One local DR who I highly respect and work with told me my own immune system suppressed itself so that the baby could grow.
+To add to this stressful news was the fact that I already struggled with my own health during my previous pregnancies.
+One local doctor who I highly respect and work with told me my own immune system suppressed itself so that the baby could grow.
 This meant I was susceptible to every infection.
 It started with my first pregnancy and showed up as hives.
 I went to the ER two times thinking I was having an allergic reaction.
 My second pregnancy was worse, and I was on Benadryl for several weeks to contain the hives.
 I went into my 3rd pregnancy the healthiest and most fit I have ever been.
+I had worked so hard to get my body into a strong, healthy state.
 My expectations were so high for a healthy and great pregnancy.
 But after I got the news of the ultrasound, around 3 months the immune suppression showed up with a vengeance landing me in the ER with pneumonia and the doctors thinking that I may also have asthma.
 The hives showed up not much later, the worst they have ever been.
 They covered my body from head to toe, to inside my mouth and the soles of my feet.
 I felt tormented and utterly out of control.

 Faith like Job, Sarah.